microsoft/Application-Insights-Workbooks/Documentation/LegacyAI/DeprecatedWorkbookRetrievalTool.md

 ## Favorites Based (Legacy) Workbook Retrieval
 1. Navigate to your Application Insights Resource > Workbooks gallery
-2. Open up an new or empty workbook
+2. Open up a new or empty workbook
 3. Click Edit in the toolbar and navigate to the advanced editor
   ![advanced editor](../Images/DeprecatedWb_RetrievalTool_AdvancedEditor.png)
 4. Copy the workbook json and paste it into your open advanced editor: [Legacy Workbook Conversion](./LegacyWorkbookConversion.workbook)